VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/Status Reports/Project Plan.md

 **Deliverables:** Self-Service Portal application that accommodates the requirements requested by Capital One including a dashboard landing page, gallery capabilities, client-admin user cases, and admin approval process

 **Coding Plan:** Utilize the tech stack of Vue.js, Node.js, and MongoDB to develop the application.
+Working on finalizing requirements and permissions for data to be handled accordingly.
+Tech-stack allows us to efficiently and seamlessly integrate each component for software.

 | Week | Tasks | Goals |
 |------|-------|-------|